MUSICIAN

 The studio originally operated with an analog 8-track reel-to-reel setup, but as my client base rapidly expanded, I upgraded to a 24-track analog system in 1990 to meet the growing demand and enhance production quality.

 As my work and reputation continued to grow, I outgrew the original studio space and relocated to Rhode Island for several years.
 Eventually, the need for a larger, more advanced facility led me to rebrand as Digital Wave MULTIMEDIA and move operations to Fall River, Massachusetts.
 Embracing the rise of digital recording technology, I expanded both my capabilities and services.
-It was during this phase that I integrated video production, photography and editing into the studio’s offerings, broadening my creative reach and further supporting the evolving needs of my clients.
+It was during this phase that I integrated photography, graphic design and video production into the studio’s offerings, broadening my creative reach and further supporting the evolving needs of my clients.

 A few years later, I opened my own studio, XL Produções, in Praia, Cabo Verde.
 The studio quickly became a creative hub where I had the privilege of recording and producing music with many of the leading artists from both Cabo Verde and Portugal.